slecocq98/email_fraud_detection/README.md

 - Cost reduction by implementing stop_worker and start_worker if this API is used sporadically.

-## What I Would Have Done Differently:
+## What I would have done differently:

 - No model training directly within the application, and an output label rather than a score.
 Instead, train the model beforehand, then store it (on Amazon S3, for example), and download it in the application at initialization.
 The reasons:
 - Better model selection, results analysis, and threshold selection.